Click here to print the 1440H Zakaat Form (will be uploaded shortly)

 Like prayer, fasting, and hajj, zakaat is one of the seven da’a’im, or foundational pillars, of the Shari’at of Islam.
 Click here to view the Dawat ni Zabaan PDF, click here to view the Gujarati PDF, click here to view the Hindi PDF, and click here to view the English PDF.

-Given the current circumstances in Dawat, we have made the following arrangements for mumineen to araz Zakaat,
+Given the current circumstances in Dawat, we have made the following arrangements for Mumineen to araz Zakaat in Hazrat Imammiyyah,

 *Ansaar Trust is a Charitable Trust in Mumbai, India - Registration No: E 30801 (M).